What is Hybrid Agile?

 You are now ready to generate your project action list(s).
 You will have a pile of actions, both electronically and physically:

 What you have now just done is de-cluttered and removed the “noise”.
-You will be feeling less stressed and have a clearer perspective of what is urgent and important, and when it will be achieved.
+Using our Time Management Methodology you will be feeling less stressed and have a clearer perspective of what is urgent and important, and when it will be achieved.
 Your wider team also benefits as you will be able to clearly advise actions and priorities.

 Batching